-In response to recent events, many organizations are implementing social distancing programs such as remote work.
-Successfully transitioning to remote work does come with challenges, but the right practices and attitudes can make it much less painful (and safer for you than heading into the office).
+In response to recent events, many organizations are moving to remote work.
+Transitioning comes with challenges, but the right practices can make it less painful.
+You might find it preferable to going in everyday (especially with the commute).

 Get ahead of complications with dry runs.
-Before meetings, make sure that you’re equipped by testing your camera, microphone, and internet speed for sending and receiving video.
-Plan a space to take calls in without distractions that has good lighting and a neutral background.
+Before meetings, make sure that you’re equipped.
+Test your camera, microphone, and internet speed for sending and receiving video.
+Plan a space to take calls in with good lighting and a neutral background.
 The more things you can figure out ahead of time, the more you can focus on the work that matters.

 Have “runbooks” with plenty of plan Bs.
 Failure is inevitable.
 Expect that things will go wrong, and plan as a team for what to try next.
 If one video service crashes, what’s the backup?
 If there’s a miscommunication and someone doesn’t join the call, what’s the protocol?
-Work will proceed smoothly through these blips if everyone starts on the same page.
-Once the plans have been decided, ensure people are aligned on it with a team-wide email.
+Work will proceed through these blips if everyone starts on the same page.
+Once your team agrees on plans, ensure people are aware of it by sending out a followup email.

-Communicate effectively.
+Communicate more than usual.
 Remote work demands excellent communication.
-As you would during an incident, set up roles responsible for communicating information to stakeholders, from coworkers to management to customers.
-Conversations that happen naturally in the office should be codified and scheduled to stop things from falling through gaps.
+As you would during an incident, set up roles responsible for communication.
+Impromptu meetings now need to be scheduled to stop things from falling through gaps.
 Be sure to solidify decisions made in emails to create an organized and permanent record.

 Be blameless.
 You will run into challenges when transitioning to remote work.
-When others are just a Slack display picture instead of a human being sitting across from your desk, you may be more tempted to throw blame their way.
-But remember: your coworkers have the best intentions, and failures result only from systemic issues that you’ll work together to change.
-Make time for friendly chats (ideally over video calls) to keep the human in mind when things go wrong.
+When others are only a Slack display picture instead of a human being, you may be more tempted to blame when something goes wrong.
+Keep in mind that your coworkers have the best intentions.
+Failures result only from systemic issues that you’ll work together to change.
+Make time for friendly chats to keep the human in mind when things go wrong.

-Remote work is a challenge, but an important one to overcome — people's safety vastly outweighs temporary struggles.
-By thinking of it as an “unplanned investment” and applying some best practices of incident response, the challenges of unplanned work can be overcome and teams can thrive and grow.
+Remote work is a challenge, but an important one to overcome.
+People's safety outweighs temporary struggles.
+By thinking of it as an “unplanned investment” and applying incident response practices, teams can thrive and grow.